RossBrownPhD/Work_Samples/README.md

 # Work_Samples
-Work product organized and streamlined
+Work product organized and streamlined, and resume

 #### In this repo you will find work samples organized in the following manner: